Chemical Formula: Yb

 Shape: Discs, Plates, Column Targets, Step Targets, Custom-made

 Ytterbium sputtering target is available in various forms, purities, sizes, and prices.
 Stanford Advanced Materials (SAM) is a trusted sputtering target supplier working with international partners to bring you the highest quality products with the most affordable pricing.

 Ytterbium sputtering target shares properties with its source material.
-Ytterbium is a chemical element originated from Ytterby, Sweden.
+Ytterbium is a chemical element that originated from Ytterby, Sweden.
 It was first mentioned in 1878 and observed by J.C.G. de Marignac.
 The isolation was later accomplished and announced by G. Urbain.
 “Yb” is the canonical chemical symbol of ytterbium.
-Its atomic number in the periodic table of elements is 70 with location at Period 6 and Group 3, belonging to the f-block.
+Its atomic number in the periodic table of elements is 70 with a location at Period 6 and Group 3, belonging to the f-block.
 The relative atomic mass of ytterbium is 173.04(3) Dalton, the number in the brackets indicating the uncertainty.

 |Density||6.90 g/cm3 (near r.t.)|